 To provide the Fellow with training and experiences in global pharmacovigilance that will prepare them for a challenging and rewarding career in the pharmaceutical industry.

-During this one-year program, the Fellow will:
+During this two-year program, the Fellow will:

 - Understand the mission of a pharmacovigilance department and the role of GPE in clinical development and product lifecycle management